This post contains affiliate links.

 The TV Tower in Berlin dominates the landscape wherever you are in the city.
 The top has a restaurant and a bar which we thought about visiting multiple times, but when we finally decided to go there was a long line and the price was to high for us.

-If you want to go, buy your tickets online ahead of time and skip the line.
+If you want to go, use this ticket to skip the line.
 This is one of the most popular tourist destinations in Berlin, so consider checking it out for what I am sure is a stunning view.